Miles Chan

 Miles Chan, Zvi Hantsis, Ugo Piomelli, Beverley McKeon

-Abstract: Developing a self-consistent coarse representation of the near-wall turbulent eddies in a smooth channel flow. ...
+Abstract: Developing a self-consistent low-order resolvent mode representation of near-wall turbulent eddies, scalable to engineering-relevant Reynolds numbers. ...
 See More

 🎻 music